 Eligibility restrictions apply if the applicant has previously been resident or working in Gibraltar within the preceding five years.

 Generally, Category 2 residents should not carry out business in competition with ordinary Gibraltar taxpayers.
 However certain local activities are permitted, with the approval of the Finance Centre Director.
-Any income derived from such activities may be taxed separate to, and in addition to, the Category 2 tax.
+Any income derived from such activities may be taxed separate to, and in addition to, the Category 2 tax (at 41%).

 Once established, there is no minimum physical presence required in Gibraltar to maintain Category 2 residency.
 However, this will not protect an individual from also becoming tax resident elsewhere if they qualify under the residency rules of another country.
 If a Category 2 individual is spending time outside Gibraltar, awareness of the residency rules in that country is essential.

 Gibraltar Category 2 residency is in principle conferred for an indefinite period of time, but it is required to be endorsed every three years.
 Upon endorsement, the Finance Centre Director considers whether all the requirements of the status have been complied with and that there are no other valid reasons to cancel the residency certificate.